frozeneyemr/docker-aax2mp3/README.md

 * Log in to audible on a webbroser, go to your library and download the needed files (all in the same folder).

-* Now simply run the docker container: `docker run -it -v <your folder with aax files>:/data frozeneyemr/aax2mp3:latest`
+* Now simply run the docker container: `docker run -it -v <your folder with downloaded aax files>:/data frozeneyemr/aax2mp3:latest`

 * This will pull the image and start the bash in it, there you need to put in following: `find /data/*.aax -exec /aax2mp3tools/AAXtoMP3 --authcode <your authcode> --single {} \;`